AlamoEngine-Tools/eaw.modinfo/README.md

 If there are only variant files they each act as a main files on their own.

 *Implementation Notes: As soon as a mod folder contains modinfo variant files, only these should yield an instance of a mod.
-The main modinfo file (if existing) or just the directry itself should get ignored.*
+The main modinfo file (if existing) or just the directry itself should be ignored.*

 ## Exemplary Content